varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 I also have a [Transcend's StoreJet 1TB external hard drive](https://www.amazon.in/Transcend-StoreJet-2-5-inch-Portable-External/dp/B005MNGQ6C) where I store my backups and all my multimedia holdings.

-My phone's a [Xiaomi Mi A1](https://en.wikipedia.org/wiki/Xiaomi_Mi_A1).
-The reason why it's my daily driver is that I'm a stock android enthusiast and this is an [Android One](https://en.wikipedia.org/wiki/Android_One) phone so I'll be on newest and greatest of Android for at least 2 years.
+My phone's a ~~[Xiaomi Mi A1](https://en.wikipedia.org/wiki/Xiaomi_Mi_A1)~~ [Pixel 4a](https://en.wikipedia.org/wiki/Pixel_4a).
+The reason why it's my daily driver is that I'm a stock android enthusiast and ofcourse, it's coming from the God of Android itself.

 To listen to the music I've a pair of [Audio-Technica ATH-CLR100](https://www.audio-technica.com/cms/headphones/a0a8895f03d70c11/index.html), a [Boat Rockerz 400](https://www.boat-lifestyle.com/products/rockerz-400) On-Ear headphones, and a three-year-old Philip's Bluetooth speaker.